annahmad/salary-tracker/README.md

 # Salary Tracker

 A Python-based employee salary tracker that manages employee levels and salaries with built-in validation using property decorators.
+Built as part of the freeCodeCamp Python Certification.

 ## Features